 - Slide 1 / PP 1 – A reminder for the trainer to know when the slide is to be used and which slide they should be on.

-These words are just prompts that go before the content of the training session.
-We put them in bold so they are easy to see for any trainer and break up the content & writing.
+These words are just prompts (Sub Headings) that go before the content of the training session.
+We put them in bold so they are easy to see for any trainer and break up the content & writing in the trainer notes.
 The use of different coloured text can be useful.
 If using coloured text, it makes sense to put a key at the start of the notes to help the trainer e.g.

 - BLUE Text – An activity or exercise for the trainer to run, all instructions on how to run the activity will be included in that section

 - Yellow highlighted text – Must be read out verbatim by the trainer as this is a compliance statement, or the words are not to be changed.